Inexpensive and Safe Shipping of Woodblock Prints

 - Sticky tape (Cello tape).

 Figure 1: Corrugated plastic sheet is usually available at hardware or DIY stores.
 Foam-board, as used in picture frames, is also a good replacement.
-You'll need two sheets that are cut about 10cm (4 inches) larger than the woodblock print dimensions.
+You'll need several sheets that are cut about 10cm (4 inches) larger than the woodblock print dimensions.

 Here's how to package the print/s: